[FUTURE IMPACT LAB]

 Implication

-Efficiency increases — but families may lose some of the meaningful negotiation that builds closeness.
+Efficiency increases — but families may lose the meaningful negotiation that builds closeness.
 The friction that once forced conversation may quietly disappear.

 Anonymous Participant